mgreminger/EngineeringPaper.xyz/README.md

 * [ANTLR](https://www.antlr.org/), parser generator used to parse the math cells

 ## Build Instructions
+These instructions are only needed to create a development environment for EngineeringPaper.xyz.
+To run the app, simply go to [EngineeringPaper.xyz](https://engineeringpaper.xyz).

 [Node.js](https://nodejs.org) is used for EngineeringPaper.xyz development.
 If you don't already have node installed, the easiest way to get it installed is to use the [Volta](https://volta.sh/) node installer.

-To run EngineeringPaper.xyz locally in development mode, use the following commands (commands tested on Linux, MacOS, and on Windows using WSL2):
+First, [fork and clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository.
+Then, in the cloned project folder, use the following commands to start a local dev server (commands tested on Linux, MacOS, and on Windows using WSL2):
 ``` bash
 # Install dependencies
 npm install